ezechiaskumbu77/alx-system_engineering-devops/0x00-shell_basics/README.md

 Alx shell basic script
-6. A script that creates directory in /tmp/
+7. A script that moves betty from /tmp/ to /tmp/my_first_directory